Jim Bohannon: Broadcasting

 After his discharge from the U.S. Army, Bohannon remained in Washington D.C. where he worked in a series of radio jobs throughout the 1970s.
 They included stints at news stations WTOP and WRC as well as easy listening station WGAY.
 In 1980, he returned closer to his Midwestern roots as he took a job at WCFL, Chicago.
 While doing morning drive at WCFL he also landed a second job in the afternoons as a Chicago bureau reporter for the young upstart CNN.
 Beginning in 1981, through the Mutual Broadcasting System's ownership of WCFL, Bohannon became the primary guest host on The Larry King Show.
 Bohannon rapidly gained his own audience as King's fill-in and in 1984, Mutual gave him his own Saturday late night call-in program with the format identical to King's show.
-In 1993, The Larry King Show moved to afternoons, and Westwood One/Mutual gave King's former late evening/overnight time slot to Bohannon.
+In 1993, The Larry King Show moved to afternoons for its final year and Mutual gave King's former overnight time slot to Bohannon.

-The Jim Bohannon Show moved to Larry King's former overnight time slot on January 29, 1993, one day short of the fifteenth anniversary of King's 1978 debut on Mutual.
-Like King's late night show, Bohannon's program was an immediate ratings success.
+The Jim Bohannon Show moved to Larry King's former late evening/overnight time slot on January 29, 1993, one day short of the fifteenth anniversary of King's 1978 debut on Mutual.
+Like King's late night program, Bohannon's show was an immediate ratings success.
 Broadcasting from Washington, D.C., WFED (as successor to the now-defunct Washington Post Radio) was his flagship station, with over 350 affiliates nationwide.
 Bohannon's political views, as stated on air, lean toward being moderate and/or slightly conservative, something he called being a "militant moderate".
 In 2003, he stated that:

 Our political system gives the extremes too much of a say-so.
 We're very often given the choice between an off-the-wall, right wing whacko or some left-wing idiot.
 The result is that the sensible center — where things actually get done in this country — winds up having to choose from the 'evil of two lessers.'